This site requires a more recent version of Adobe Flash Player to function properly.

 DirecTV US - Digital TV and HD/DVR

-The majority of DirecTV's value comes from its US operations due to the size of DirecTV's U.S. subscriber base (more than 19 million) which is more than three times the size of its Latin America subscriber base (a touch below 6 million).
+The majority of DirecTV's value comes from its US operations due to the size of DirecTV's U.S. subscriber base (more than 20.3 million in 2014) which is considerably larger than the size of its Latin America subscriber base (just over 12.4 million).

 Additionally, DirecTV derives significant value from charges related to HD/DVR equipment rentals in the U.S..
 Pricing of DirecTV's services are comparable across both markets (US and Latin America)

-- US Pay TV Market Size: The U.S. Pay TV market includes cable providers such as Time Warner, Comcast and Cablevision, satellite providers such as DirecTV and DISH Network, and telecom providers such as AT&T and Verizon that offer fiber optic TV services.
-Approximately 91% of the 115 million TV households in the US subscribe to Pay TV services.
+- US Pay TV Market Size: The U.S. Pay TV market includes cable providers such as Time Warner Cable, Comcast and Cablevision, satellite providers such as DirecTV and DISH Network, and telecom providers such as AT&T and Verizon that offer fiber optic TV services.
+Approximately 86% of TV households in the US subscribe to Pay TV services.
 In comparison, the Pay TV market in DirecTV's Latin American markets represents a fraction of U.S. pay-TV market.

-- Pay TV Market Share: DirecTV had 19.1% market share in the U.S. Pay TV market representing 19.9 million DirecTV subscribers by the end of 2011.
-We forecast that DirecTV's market share will remain flat while the market grows with total U.S. DirecTV subscribers reaching close to 21.5 million by end of our forecast period.
-In comparison, we forecast DirecTV subscribers in Latin America growing to about 20 million by the end of our forecast period.
+- Pay TV Market Share: DirecTV had 20.3% market share in the U.S. Pay TV market representing 20.35 million DirecTV subscribers by the end of 2014.
+We forecast that DirecTV's market share will remain relatively flat with total U.S. DirecTV subscribers reaching close to 21.4 million by end of our forecast period.
+In comparison, we forecast DirecTV subscribers in Latin America growing to about 17.3 million by the end of our forecast period.

 Competition rather than Cooperation with Telcos (e.g. AT&T and Verizon)

-Before AT&T's U-verse and Verizon's FiOS fiber optic TV services were launched, telcos and satellite providers would team up to provide a bundled TV, Internet and phone service to compete with triple play offerings from cable operators like Comcast and Time Warner Cable.
-However, the telcos now compete with satellite providers in certain areas and the level of competition will continue to increase as telcos continue to roll out their TV services
+Before AT&T's U-verse and Verizon's FiOS fiber optic TV services were launched, telcos and satellite providers would team up to provide a bundled TV, Internet and phone service to compete with triple play offerings from cable operators such as Comcast and Time Warner Cable.
+However, the telcos now compete with satellite providers in certain areas and the level of competition will continue to increase as telcos continue to roll out their TV services.

 Several large telcos are upgrading old copper wire lines with fiber optic lines in their markets.
 The fiber optic lines provide high capacity bandwidth, enabling these companies to offer increased HD content and ability to bundle services.